trowski/fiber-rfc/rfc.md

 #### Are fibers compatible with extensions, including Xdebug?

-Fibers do not change how the PHP VM executes PHP code and support suspending within the C stack, so fibers are compatible with PHP extensions, including those using callbacks that may call `Fiber::suspend()`.
+Fibers do not change how the PHP VM executes PHP code and suspending is supported within the C stack, so fibers are compatible with PHP extensions that simply provide a bridge to a C API, including those using callbacks that may call `Fiber::suspend()`.

 Some extensions hook into the PHP VM and therefore are of particular interest for compatibility.

- * [Xdebug](https://xdebug.org) is compatible with `ext-fiber` as of a bugfix in version 3.0.1.
+ * [Xdebug](https://xdebug.org) is compatible as of a bugfix in version 3.0.1.
 Breakpoints may be set within fibers and inspected as usual within IDEs and debuggers such as PhpStorm.
 Code coverage works as expected.
  * [pcov](https://github.com/krakjoe/pcov) generates code coverage as expected, including code executed within separate fibers.
  * [parallel](https://github.com/krakjoe/parallel) is able to use fibers within threads.

+As noted in ["Why add this to PHP core?"](#why-add-this-to-php-core), extensions that profile code, create backtraces, provide execution times, etc. will need to be updated to account for switching between fibers to provide correct data.

 ## References
   * [Boost C++ fibers](https://www.boost.org/doc/libs/1_67_0/libs/fiber/doc/html/index.html)